 These neoplasms are usually located in the anterior mediastinum and are usually discovered during a routine chest x-ray.
 Symptoms can include cough, difficulty with swallowing, tightness of the chest, chest pain, and shortness of breath, although nonspecific symptoms may occur.
 These tumors generally are slow growing but are potentially invasive, with metastases to distant organs or lymph nodes.
 Staging is related to invasiveness.

 The most common primary tumors of the heart are benign.
 In adults, myxoma is the most common tumor; however, these tumors are rare in children.
-The most common primary heart tumors in children are rhabdomyomas and fibromas.[74,75,76,77] Other benign tumors include myxomas (as noted above), histiocytoid cardiomyopathy tumors, teratomas, hemangiomas, and neurofibromas (i.e., tumors of the nerves that innervate the muscles).[74,76,78,79,80] Myxomas are the most common noncutaneous finding in Carney complex, a rare syndrome characterized by lentigines, cardiac myxomas or other myxoid fibromas, and endocrine abnormalities.[81,82,83] A mutation of the PRKAR1A gene is noted in more than 90% of the cases of Carney complex.[81,84] Primary malignant pediatric heart tumors are rare but may include malignant teratomas, rhabdomyosarcomas, chondrosarcomas, infantile fibrosarcoma, and other sarcomas.[74,85]
+The most common primary benign heart tumors in children are rhabdomyomas, myxomas, teratomas, and fibromas.[80,81,82] Other benign tumors include histiocytoid cardiomyopathy tumors, hemangiomas, and neurofibromas (i.e., tumors of the nerves that innervate the muscles).[80,83,84,85,86]

 The distribution of cardiac tumors in the fetal and neonatal period is different, with more benign teratomas occurring.
-Multiple cardiac tumors noted in the fetal or neonatal period are highly associated with a diagnosis of tuberous sclerosis (TS).
-A retrospective review of 94 patients with cardiac tumors detected by prenatal or neonatal echocardiography shows that 68% of the patients exhibited features of TS.
-In another study, 79% (15 out of 19) of patients with rhabdomyomas discovered prenatally had TS, while 96% of those diagnosed postnatally had TS.
+Multiple cardiac tumors noted in the fetal or neonatal period are highly associated with a diagnosis of tuberous sclerosis.
+A retrospective review of 94 patients with cardiac tumors detected by prenatal or neonatal echocardiography showed that 68% of the patients exhibited features of tuberous sclerosis.
+In another study, 79% (15 out of 19) of patients with rhabdomyomas discovered prenatally had tuberous sclerosis, while 96% of those diagnosed postnatally had tuberous sclerosis.
 Most rhabdomyomas, whether diagnosed prenatally or postnatally, will spontaneously regress.